Tansen: Tansen award

-A national music festival known as 'Tansen Samaroh' is held every year in December, near the tomb of Tansen at Behat as a mark of respect to his memory.
+A national music festival known as 'Tansen Samaroh' is held every year in December, near the tomb of Tansen at Hazira, Gwalior as a mark of respect to his memory.
 The Tansen Samman or Tansen award is given away to exponents in Hindustani Classical music.

 Buildings

 The fort at Fatehpur Sikri is strongly associated with Tansen's tenure at Akbar's court.
 Near the emperor's chambers, a pond was built on a small island in the middle, where musical performances were given.
 Today, this tank, called Anup Talao, can be seen near the public audience hall Diwan-i-Aam – a central platform reachable via four footbridges.
 It is said that Tansen would perform different ragas at different times of day, and the emperor and his select audience would honour him with coins.
 Tansen's supposed residence is also nearby.

 Miracles and legends

-The bulk of Tansen's biography as found in the Akbar court historian accounts and gharana literature consists of inconsistent and miraculous legends.
+The bulk of Tansen's biography as found in Akbar court historians' accounts and gharana literature consists of inconsistent and miraculous legends.
 Among the legends about Tansen are stories of his bringing down the rains with Raga Megh Malhar and lighting lamps by performing Raga Deepak.
-Raga Megh Malhar is still in the mainstream repertoire, but raga Deepak is no longer known; three different variants exist in the Bilawal, Poorvi and Khamaj thaats.
+Raga Megh Malhar is still in the mainstream repertoire, but raga Deepak is no longer known; three different variants exist in the Bilaval (thaat), Poorvi (thaat) and Khamaj (thaat) thaats.
 It is not clear which, if any, corresponds to the Deepak of Tansen's time.
 Other legends tell of his ability to bring wild animals to listen with attention (or to talk their language).
 Once, a wild white elephant was captured, but it was fierce and could not be tamed.
 Finally, Tansen sang to the elephant who calmed down and the emperor was able to ride him.
+Besides this, there is also the theory of him being the inventor of rabab-a stringed instruments.